 Automounting hard disks and partitions in Ubuntu

-This guide is tested to be working 100% in Ubuntu 18.04, but you should have no problems what-so-ever in Ubuntu 17.10 and above.
+This guide is tested to be working 100% in Ubuntu 18.04, but you should have no problems in Ubuntu 17.10 and above.

 Step 1) Go to “Activities” and launch “Disks.”

 Step 2) Select the hard disk or the partition in the left pane and then click on the “Additional partition options,” represented by the gear icon.

 Step 4) Toggle the “User Session Defaults” option to OFF.

 Step 5) Check the box “Mount at system startup.”
 Make sure “Show in the user interface” is also checked.

 That’s it.
 Next time you boot the computer, you should see the partition automounted.